fpindia/haskell-tutorials/lenses-from-scratch.md

 second :: (a -> b) -> (x,a) -> (x,b)
 ```

-Looking at the definition of `SEC`, these can be represented as -
+Looking at the definition of SEC, these can be represented as -

 ```haskell
 first :: SEC (a,x) (b,x) a b